Boat Trader vs OutboardListings

 • Fees scale with boat value — $399 for boats over $50K

-• No AI tools for engine identification or voice listing
+• "boato™" AI identifies boats only — no engine identification or listing autofill

 • No parts marketplace or marine directory